gbmhunter/blog/content/electronics/communication-protocols/usb-protocol/usb-charging-and-power-delivery/_index.md

 ### USB Power Delivery 3.0

 _USB Power Delivery 3.0_ made no changes to the maximum power compared to PD 2.0/1.0 (still 100W), but did improve by adding more charging information exchange between the two ports.
-Information about battery charging status, failures, overvoltages, battery temperatures can be exchanged[^the-phone-talks-usb-pd-2.0-3.0-3.1].
+Information about battery charging status, failures, over-voltages, battery temperatures can be exchanged[^the-phone-talks-usb-pd-2.0-3.0-3.1].

 ### USB Power Delivery 3.1